avinashmulki/IncubyteAssessment/README.md

 # IncubyteAssessment
-Ceated to Submit the Assessment from Incubyte
+Created to Submit the Assessment from Incubyte